EZFlash IV Review

 This is where the EZ Flash IV really falls short, basically, it really WOULD work if you put a ROM on the SD, the thing is… it doesn’t know how to create a save file…

-Pretty much any official game works, I’ve tried a few “hacked” roms some work…. some don’t, even some home brews worked great.
+Pretty much any official game works, I’ve tried a few “hacked” ROMs some work…. some don’t, but a lot of the homebrews worked great.

 Another issue I had is the NES Classic games wouldn’t work for whatever reason, so found another interesting thing is that there is Emulator for the GBA, but also it wasn’t that easy to figure out at first, but with the right tools… pretty much with any jobs makes like a lot easier.

-For the hardcore Pokemon fans, there is a big let down, the EZFlash IV does not support a Real Time Clock, this means real time events won’t happen unless you patch it, luckily there are many patches out there to get what you need.
-I’m not a hardcore Pokemon fan so this doesn’t effect me in the slightest.
+For the hardcore Pokemon fans, there is a big let down, the EZFlash IV does NOT support a Real Time Clock, this means real-time events won’t happen unless you patch it, luckily there are many patches out there to get what you need.
+I’m not a hardcore Pokemon fan so this doesn’t affect me in the slightest.

 I found a whole pack just for the EZFlash called EZFlashTools which I will provide on my website here on this post, it makes NES, Gameboy Games, Gameboy Color games all readable from the flash cart with a few drags and clicks.

-As far as the emulation, the NES sounds really weird.. but it plays at full speed so I’m still able to enjoy playing The Legend of Zelda on the go!
-Woooooo.
+As far as the emulation, the NES sounds really weird.. but it plays at full speed.
+So I’m still able to enjoy playing The Legend of Zelda on the go!
+Woooooo, I mean who doesn’t love Zelda?

-The Gameboy and Gameboy Color ROMs, seem to almost work perfect there is a downfall to that as well, though, you cannot use the FULLSCREEN it will play in its resolution period end of story.
+The Gameboy and Gameboy Color ROMs, seem to almost work perfectly.
+There is a downfall to that as well, though, you cannot use the FULLSCREEN it will play in its native resolution period.
+Some might want the original resolution so it might not be that bad for you.

-Overall I give it a 3/5 for what it does it’s worth the amount of money which isn’t that bad I gave around $50 including shipping, and it does come with a MicroSD USB 2.0 reader for your micro sd card.
+Overall I give it a 3/5 for what it does it’s worth the amount of money which isn’t that bad I gave around $50 including shipping.
+It does come with a MicroSD USB 2.0 reader for your micro sd card.

 Now if you excuse me I’m going to go play Pokemon Dark Violet on my EZFlash IV with my Gameboy Advanced SP.